gramps-project/gramps-web-docs/docs/en/administration/settings.md

 Run this tool if you encounter unexpected errors or behavior that may be caused by database inconsistencies, such as missing relationships between objects.

+### Verify the Data

+While [Check and Repair Database](#check-and-repair-database) looks for *technical* inconsistencies, this tool looks for *implausible* data – analogous to the [Verify the Data tool](https://gramps-project.org/wiki/index.php/Gramps_5.0_Wiki_Manual_-_Tools#Verify_the_Data) in Gramps Desktop.
+It reports things that are not impossible but are unlikely enough to be worth a second look, such as a mother aged 12 or a person who lived to 130.

+Under **Options** you can adjust the thresholds the tests use – maximum age, minimum and maximum age to marry or to have children, maximum number of children, and so on – as well as whether to estimate missing or inexact dates and whether to report invalid dates such as 31 February.

+Click **Verify the Data** to start.
+The check runs as a background task, and the findings are then listed under **Data Verification Results**.
+Nothing is changed by this tool: it only reports what it finds.

+!!! note
+    A finding is not proof of an error.
+Long lives and large age gaps do occur, so treat the results as a list of things to check rather than a list of things to fix.

 ## Tags

 ### Manage tags